Special offer

 What is investment management?

 Investment management involves making decisions regarding investments.
-It consists of selecting, monitoring, and researching assets matching the client’s goals, time frames, and risk profile.
-Investment management can encompass a wide range of investing opportunities to help grow wealth, from real estate and commodities to stocks, bonds, and other asset classes.
+It consists of selecting, monitoring and researching assets matching the client’s goals, time frames and risk profile.
+Investment management can encompass a wide range of investing opportunities to help grow wealth, from real estate and commodities to stocks, bonds and other asset classes.

 Understanding investment management

 Professional investment management focuses on meeting specific investment goals that benefit clients whose money they oversee.
-These clients can be individuals or institutional investors who invest money on behalf of groups like educational institutions, retirement plans, insurance companies, and government entities.
+These clients can be individuals or institutional investors who invest money on behalf of groups like educational institutions, retirement plans, insurance companies and government entities.
 Investment management services can include:

-• Asset allocation: Asset allocation involves dividing investments among various assets, including stocks, bonds, and cash.
-This investment strategy balances rewards and risks by appropriating portfolio assets according to the client’s investment horizon, goals, and risk tolerance.
+• Asset allocation: Asset allocation involves dividing investments among various assets, including stocks, bonds and cash.
+This investment strategy balances rewards and risks by appropriating portfolio assets according to the client’s investment horizon, goals and risk tolerance.

 • Stock selection: Investment managers use systematic forms of analysis to make decisions on specific stocks and ensure they’re worth the investment.
-Active management gives the manager perspective on the stock’s future.
+Active management gives the manager a perspective on the stock’s future.

 • Financial statement analysis: Financial statement analysis helps investment managers make informed decisions.
-The statement evaluates a portfolio’s financial performance and business value through either a horizontal, vertical, or ratio-style report.
+The statement evaluates a portfolio’s financial performance and business value through either a horizontal, vertical or ratio-style report.

-• Monitoring existing investments: Occasionally monitoring the client’s existing investments can help ensure the expected returns.
+• Monitoring existing investments: Occasionally, monitoring the client’s existing investments can help ensure the expected returns.

 • Financial planning: Financial planning helps increase the corpus of funds through various strategies.
-After thoroughly analyzing income, estates, assets, and portfolios, investment managers build a financial plan based on a client’s requirements and devise strategies to help achieve short- and long-term financial goals.
+After thoroughly analyzing income, estates, assets and portfolios, investment managers build a financial plan based on a client’s requirements and devise strategies to help achieve short- and long-term financial goals.

 • Retirement planning: Retirement planning is often at the forefront of investing.
-An investment manager uses the same analytical approach to retirement planning as they do with financial planning, except the time frame is typically longer, and the risks are generally less.
+An investment manager uses the same analytical approach to retirement planning as they do with financial planning, except the time frame is typically longer, and the risks are generally lower.

-• Portfolio strategy and implementation: The investment manager’s goals are to balance implementing change, optimize return on investment, and maintain current initiatives.
+• Portfolio strategy and implementation: The investment manager’s goals are to balance implementing change, optimize return on investment and maintain current initiatives.
 This tactic helps the investment manager oversee and implement tasks successfully, from strategy to execution.

 Professional investment managers can deal with various securities and financial assets, such as equities, commodities, bonds, and real estate and tangible assets like precious metals and artwork.
-They may also help align investments to match estate, retirement planning, and asset distribution.
+They may also help align investments to match estate, retirement planning and asset distribution.

 Asset vs. investment management

-There are two ways to manage funds—asset and investment.
+There are two ways to manage funds: asset and investment.
 Asset managers focus on risk management, which is the spreading of investments across a variety of asset classes, reducing exposure to any single asset.
 Conversely, investment managers focus more on maximizing returns involving higher-risk strategies.

 Types of investment management